Skip to content

 This Doctorate is open to candidates who are either:

 a.
-Graduates of at least five years' standing; or
+Graduates of at least five years' standing from another NTU course; or

 b.
 Current employees of an institution accredited for research degrees or of another research organisation recognised for this purpose by the Pro Vice-Chancellor (Research and International) or nominee of at least three years standing at the date of submission.